 Furthermore, we make sure to design our Corsinel ostomy care products with the individual body anatomy in mind.
-Our products must fit to make a difference and be used.
+Our ostomy underwear, tubes and belt products must fit to make a difference and be used.
 Therefore, Corsinel ostomy care products are made in a 4-way-stretch material that will always adapt to your specific body contour.
 This unique flexibility also ensures that Corsinel ostomy products support the stoma or hernia without obstructing stoma flow.

-As we are well aware that the Corsinel products will often be worn all day long and possibly at night, the breathable products are designed with comfort in mind.
+As we are well aware that the Corsinel ostomy and hernia products will often be worn all day long and possibly at night, the breathable products are designed with comfort in mind.
 We want our ostomy care products to be wearing aids, addressing and easing challenges in your daily life.

 As the need for support and compression varies from person to person, the Corsinel range is split into three levels of support: Light, Medium and Maximum.
 Read more about the levels by clicking the icons.